 I love how the world within (the womb) is so much like our relationship with God.
 Here is this baby who has never seen their mother, but they trust in the space that holds them, they feel her warmth and hear her voice.
 Much how I trust the space God holds me in.
 I feel his warmth, and hear his voice.

-I love how the suffering of birth, brings women so close to God.
+I love how the suffering of birth, brings birthing people so close to God.
 As his design moves through us, his pain and sacrifice move us in ours.
-I love how in loss, women can uniquely relate to the experience of loosing a child, as God lost his only son.
+I love how in loss, women can uniquely relate to the experience of loosing a child, as the God who lost his only son.
 I love the connection here, that is never talked about.
 Within all that grief, is so much grace.
 God grieves right along with us in these moments.
-I'll talk about his heart on birth, children, and how his presence is such a unique gift in birth- all day long.
+I'll talk about his heart on birth, children, and how their presence is such a unique gift in birth- all day long.

 I believe in birth.
 I believe in love.
 I believe in God.
 I do not believe in shame, pressured modesty, or fear in the birth space or in motherhood.
 I believe that when it is present, we should do what we can to irradicate it.
 I believe in respect.
 I believe birthing women, and trans birthers, and gay birthers, and every human that births a child, I believe they ALL deserve to be cherished and respected and honored.
 I believe in life.
 I believe in Gods love.
 I believe in choice.
 I believe in birth.
 I won't hide that to make anyone feel comfortable.
 This is who I am, and where I stand, and where I work.
 This is my birthwork.
 And I love every moment of it.

 While we're here, I just want to testify how incredibly grateful I am that God called me to this work originally.
-How grateful I am for his personal sacrifice and his design and his creation.
-His birth work.
-His grace.
-His hand in my life, where so many times I thought I would fall but didn't.
-May my heart echo his.
-May my hands be his hand, serving in the true spirit of love and grace.
+How grateful I am for the personal sacrifice and design and this creation.
+This birth work.
+This grace.
+This hand of divinity in my life, where so many times I thought I would fall but didn't.
+May my heart echo this.
+May my hands be of God's hand, serving in the true spirit of love and grace.
 Happy Palm Sunday.
 I rejoice today. <3

 Your Wildwood Birthkeeper